ProfAvenarius/QAP3-Database-FrontEnd/README.md

+DESCRIPTION: Everything great about the QAP3 now in a browser!
+             Instructions:
+             In the project folder in the terminal enter 'npm install', followed by 'npm start'.
+             Open browser window to 'http://localhost:3000/'

-DESCRIPTION: QAP3 Database CD Collection.
-This program will create a database called cdcollection
-             in MongoDB and with use of Thunder or equivalent API client for testing will allow data to be retieved, added, modified or deleated.
+             QAP3 Database CD Collection.
+This program will create a database called cdcollection in MongoDB and with use of Thunder or equivalent API client for testing will allow data to be retieved, added, modified or deleated.
              INSTRUCTIONS:
              Make sure MongoDB is installed.